-What are other ideas for housing policies or programs that Mentimeter the City should explore in its Housing Element?
+What are other ideas for housing policies or programs that the City should explore in its Housing Element?

-Assistance to help folks navigate the housing Affordable housing ordinance - don't allow for inpublic or cooperative housing, arena. lieu fees temporary housing for unhoused residents plan for transition to EV - who will pay - etc

-Affordable Housing Overlay Zone

-Senior housing - What safeguards and standards are expected and will they be inspected and enforced
+Assistance to help folks navigate the housing arena.
+Affordable housing ordinance - don't allow for in- lieu fees public or cooperative housing, temporary housing for unhoused residents plan for transition to EV - who will pay - etc Affordable Housing Overlay Zone Senior housing - What safeguards and standards are expected and will they be inspected and enforced